Date of Birth

 During the competition GB lost to eventual gold medallists Australia by just two points and were edged out in overtime by top seeds Canada, who lost to silver medallists the United States in their semi-final.

-A keen sportsman, Chris was previously a keen footballer who found a passion for golf during his teens, achieving a handicap of 2.
+A keen sportsman, Chris was previously a footballer who found a passion for golf during his teens, achieving a handicap of 2.

 2015 European Championships, Pajulahti, Finland